Social Stigma Can Stand in the Way of Food Insecurity Screening

 "It's widely known that food insecurity is bad for child health and costs health systems more money," Chilton explained.
 "This is why every big health system in the Philadelphia and Camden areas are currently implementing - or attempting to implement - food insecurity screening.
 If our region's health systems could screen and refer successfully, while also finding meaningful ways to prevent food insecurity, then these efforts could serve as a model for the rest of the country."

-*News Release by Drexel University: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Drexel University).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.